 Developing an accurate and effective pattern requires meticulous attention to detail and industry knowledge, usually gained through years of experience.
 The right pattern maker can help bring your design to life, bridging the gap between ideation and production.
 However, it can be difficult to find a pattern maker who can incorporate their services into your existing creative process.
 Another option is full-service development and production houses that includes a pattern maker as part of its package of services.

 As important as it is to find the right pattern maker, it is essential to be prepared so that they can do their best work – and it’s just one part of the development process.
-Download the production checklist we use with all of our clients to see everything you’ll need to get started – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.
+Download the [thrive_2step id=’14834′]low/no minimum fabric & trim directory[/thrive_2step] we use with all of our clients to help give them a head start.
 In the meantime, here’s what you should look into before deciding on a pattern maker or production house.

 Types of pattern making